vanillaSlice/tiny/README.md

 ## Configuration
 Create a file `instance/config.py`.
 Add the following properties:
 * SECRET_KEY - the app's secret key
+* MONGODB_DB - the database name
-* MONGODB_HOST - the host running MongoDB
+* MONGODB_HOST - the host running a MongoDB instance
 * MONGODB_PORT - the port of the MongoDB instance
-* MONGODB_NAME - the database name
 * MONGODB_USERNAME - username
 * MONGODB_PASSWORD - password